-Meet Death, abandon fear and you will begin to truly live.
+Learn to Die, abandon fear and you will begin to truly live.

 What is learning to die?

 During our life we live many transitions.
-The most obvious are childhood, adolescence, adulthood, old age; and all of them imply processes and changes, such as: our first day at school, graduation, first job, marriage, divorce, changing jobs, becoming parents for the first time, changing houses, cities or country...All these transitions entail changes and these usually produce discomfort, some pain, also joy, hope and decision-making...
+The most obvious ones are childhood, adolescence, adulthood, old age; and all of them involve processes and changes, such as: our first day at school, graduation, first job, marriage, divorce, changing jobs, becoming parents for the first time, moving house, city or country...All these transitions involve changes and these usually produce discomfort, some pain, but also joy, hope and decision making...

-Palliative care and advanced disease - Part 2
+- Palliative care and advanced illness

-Relationship with the sick person
+- Relationship with the sick person